Treyson-Grange/fastapiAlertServer/README.md

 -   `/delete/{id}`: POST request to delete an alert based on id. (acknowledgement)
 -   `/delete-manual/{id}`: POST request to Delete a manual alert based on id. (acknowledgement)

+Testing only endpoints:

+-   `/all`: GET a JSON list of all alerts, no group required.
+-   `/groups`: GET a JSON list of all groups in our database.
+No group endpoints will be created, groups is a internal utility only.

 ## Alert Structure

 There are two types of alerts: